-Since online content is the key mode of communication for an eCommerce website or platform, you’d want to make sure that you’re saying the right things the right way.
-There are some words (known as power words) that help persuade the buyer without coming across as too pushy or sales-like.
+Since online content is the critical mode of communication for an eCommerce website or platform, you’d want to make sure that you’re saying the right things the right way.
+Some words (power words) help persuade the buyer without coming across as too pushy or sales-like.

-For example, words like now, suddenly, announcing, quick, hurry, sensational, amazing, etc, are known to increase the value of the product in the buyer’s mind.
+For example, words like now, suddenly, announcing, quick, hurry, sensational, amazing, etc., are known to increase the product’s value in the buyer’s mind.
 However, they should be used strategically so that the overall description reads genuine.

 4. Focus On SEO And Keywords

-Keywords and SEO (Search Engine Optimisation) are the two most important factors that contribute to better search engine rankings and should be considered when writing eCommerce content.
-Be it for product descriptions or blog posts; quality content will never use keyword stuffing, as search engines like Google can automatically detect it, thereby resulting in lower rankings.
+Keywords and SEO (Search Engine Optimisation) are the two most important factors contributing to better search engine rankings and should be considered when writing eCommerce content.
+Quality content will never use keyword stuffing for product descriptions or blog posts, as search engines like Google can automatically detect it, resulting in lower rankings.

-Likewise, avoid writing duplicate content in a bid to increase the keyword count.
-Multiple online stores or pages tend to copy the manufacturer’s words, making the descriptions redundant.
+Likewise, avoid duplicate writing content to increase the keyword count.
+Multiple online stores or pages copy the manufacturer’s words, making the descriptions redundant.

-Multiple online resources help users figure out the most relevant keywords according to specific topics, businesses, or industries.
-Other than that, you can look at your competitor’s websites or posts to see how their keyword placement has helped them achieve better search engine rankings.
+Multiple online resources help users determine the most relevant keywords according to specific topics, businesses, or industries.
+You can also look at your competitor’s websites or posts to see how their keyword placement has helped them achieve better search engine rankings.

-Inserting relevant keywords in the page title, product title, meta tags, and ALT tags can also improve search rankings.
+Inserting relevant keywords in the page, product, meta, and ALT tags can also improve search rankings.

 5. Write In Active Voice

-One of the fundamental aspects of writing compelling online content that many writers tend to overlook is using active voice.
+One of the fundamental aspects of writing compelling online content that many writers overlook is using an active voice.

 While active voice is considered more direct and authoritative, passive voice often becomes difficult and complex to follow.
-Not only does it affect the perceived clarity of the message, but it may also force your audience to look for better alternatives.
+It affects the perceived clarity of the message, but it may also force your audience to look for better alternatives.